macros4outlook/quotefixmacro/README.md

 QuoteColorizer colorizes the indented parts in different colors to make it easier to distinguish who wrote which text.
 Set `USE_COLORIZER` to `true` to use this.
 The mail format is automatically set to Rich-Text.

-The receipient will receive the colors, too.
+The recipient will receive the colors, too.
 In case, you don't want this, enable convert RTF-to-Text at sending.

 ### Strip sender's signature